 Select a Highly-Rated Debt Settlement Company

 Regarding selecting a debt settlement service, Investopedia has reviewed and ranked National Debt Relief as their “best overall” choice of debt relief companies.
-Moreover, the Better Business Bureau has rated National Debt Relief an A+
+Moreover, the Better Business Bureau (BBB) has rated National Debt Relief an A+.
+However, you should perform a current investigation into the company’s business practices and BBB standing.

 Benefits Of Using National Debt Relief

-National Debt Relief does not charge up-front fees.
-They only charge a fee when you have approved the settlement agreement and your debts are settled.
+As of the date of this article, National Debt Relief contends they do not charge up-front fees.
+They claim only to charge a fee when you have approved the settlement agreement and your debts are settled.

 If your accounts aren’t settled, you don’t pay anything.
 If and when your debts are settled, the average client pays a fee of 15% to 25% of the total debt enrolled as part of your monthly payment.